Бульозний пемфігоїд

 ЗаDaniel M. Peraza, MD, Geisel School of Medicine at Dartmouth University

-Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older adults.
 Mucous membrane involvement is rare.
 Diagnosis is by skin biopsy and immunofluorescence testing of skin and serum.
 Topical and systemic corticosteroids are used initially.
 Most patients require long-term maintenance therapy, for which a variety of immunosuppressants can be used.

 Bullae are elevated, fluid-filled blisters ≥ 10 mm in diameter.

 Bullous pemphigoid occurs more often in patients > age 60 but can occur in children.
-IgG autoantibodies bind to certain hemidesmosomal antigens (BPAg1 [BP230], BPAg2 [BP180]), resulting in the activation of complement to form a subepidermal blister (see figure Skin cleavage levels in pemphigus and bullous pemphigoid).
+IgG autoantibodies bind to certain hemidesmosomal antigens (BPAg1 [BP230], BPAg2 [BP180]), resulting in the activation of complement to form a subepidermal blister (see figure Skin Cleavage Levels in Pemphigus and Bullous Pemphigoid).

 Рівні відшарування шкіри при пухирчатці та бульозному пемфігоїді